iotivity/IoTivity-Getting-Started/gsg-sw.md

 Leave this terminal window open.
 The server app is now waiting for commands from the client app, which you’ll install next.

-## Install and Run the Client App
+## Build and Run the Client App

 The sample client application is called OTGC (Onboarding Tool and Generic Client).
 Build the Linux version by executing the script as described below:

 1. On the development PC, open another terminal window.

-2. Download and install the Linux OTGC client by running this command, which takes several minutes to complete:
+2. Download and build the Linux OTGC client by running this command, which takes several minutes to complete:

    ```
    curl https://openconnectivity.github.io/otgc-linux/setup.sh | bash